slopezpereyra/slopezpereyra.github.io/_posts/2023-05-21-Anaximandro.md

 project over symbolic expressions a rational or empirical character, on top of explaining its anti-idiosyncratic nature and resemblance with other myths.
-My conjecture is that the different cosmogonies exposed by presocratic philosophers are archetypal images, whose expression in other traditions has been pointed out, but whose influence in presocratic philosophy was overlooked by a hermeneutic tradition not accustomed to such psychological concepts.
+My conjecture is that the different cosmogonies exposed by Presocratic philosophers are archetypal images, whose expression in other traditions has been pointed out, but whose influence in Presocratic philosophy was overlooked by a hermeneutic tradition not accustomed to such psychological concepts.
 I do not deny that the discovery of the Φύσις was a genuine enterprise—I only claim it was propitious to the projection of parallel psychological developments by